Towards Evaluating the Robustness of Visual State Space Models: Related Work

-where $\bm{\overline{K}} \in \mathbb{R}^L$ is the kernel used and $\circledast$ denotes convolution operator.
-Recent advancements in SSMs, such as the Mamba models~\cite{gu2023mamba} , address the limitations of fixed parameterization by introducing a dynamic and selective approach for managing interactions between sequential states.
-Mamba utilizes input-dependent parameters, enabling more complex and sequence-aware parameterization.
-These capabilities have inspired the development of new models in vision tasks, such as VMamba~\cite{liu2024vmamba}, which integrate Mamba with ViT-like hierarchical models.
-Although these architectures have been extensively investigated for various vision tasks, including detection, segmentation, and restoration, their robustness against natural and adversarial corruptions remains relatively less explored.
-In this work, we aim to extensively evaluate the resilience of these state-space-based vision models against natural and adversarial perturbations, which is crucial for understanding their potential in real-world applications and identifying areas for improvement.
+\end{small} where $\bm{\overline{K}} \in \mathbb{R}^L$ is the kernel used and $\circledast$ denotes convolution operator.
+Recent advancements in SSMs, like Mamba models~\cite{gu2023mamba}, introduce dynamic, input-dependent parameterization for managing sequential state interactions.
+This inspired vision models such as VMamba~\cite{liu2024vmamba} and MambaVision~\cite{hatamizadeh2024mambavision}, which combine Mamba with ViT-like hierarchies.
+While these models have been studied for tasks like detection and segmentation, their robustness against natural and adversarial corruptions remains underexplored.
+We aim to evaluate their resilience to these perturbations, which is crucial for understanding their potential in real-world applications and identifying areas for improvement.